irmen/Pyro5/docs/source/tipstricks.rst

 and also don't have to include the source code for the serialized types in the dispatcher.
 It just deals with a blob of serialized bytes.

-An example that shows how this mechanism can be used, can be found as :py:mod:`blob-dispatch` in the examples folder.
+An example that shows how this mechanism can be used, is `blob-dispatch <https://github.com/irmen/Pyro5/tree/master/examples/blob-dispatch>`_ .

 .. index:: socketpair, user provided sockets